ANRC2020/Machine-Learning-Systems-Engineering/README.md

 # Machine-Learning-Systems-Engineering

-This project covers the end-to-end development, validation, and deployment of a machine learning system from to a production enviorment in Azure.
+This project covers the end-to-end development, validation, and deployment of a machine learning system from to a production environment in Azure.

-Below is a quick gide to this Github's structure:
+Below is a quick guide to GitHub's structure:

-Project Documention.txt - A quick guide on how to spin up the project on Azure and the commands necessary
+Project Documentation.txt - A quick guide on how to spin up the project on Azure and the commands necessary

-projectfiles - The main folder that holds all the components of this project including the API, machine learning model, Kubernates configuration files and the Poetry files detailing the specific dependencies needed for the project
+projectfiles - The main folder that holds all the components of this project, including the API, machine learning model, Kubernetes configuration files, and the Poetry files detailing the specific dependencies needed for the project

 Key subdirectories within projectfiles:

-.k8s - the .yaml files specifying how the service should be instantiated, mantatined, and scaled to accomidate loads on Azure
+.k8s - the .yaml files specifying how the service should be instantiated, maintained, and scaled to accommodate loads on Azure

 src - houses the API endpoints and defines the routes in the architecture

-tests - used to validate the model and endpoints work as expected prior to deployment
+tests - used to validate that the model and endpoints work as expected before deployment

 trainer - used to train and save the model leveraged in making predictions

-Dockerfile - specified how to containeraize and deploy the API
+Dockerfile - specifies how to containerize and deploy the API

 poetry.toml - details the packages + versions used in the project